arnetheduck/j2c/README.md

 Running
 --
 J2C comes in the form of an Eclipse plugin.
-If you used the zip, create a directory in $ECLIPSE_HOME/dropins and expand the zip there.
+If you downloaded the jar, copy it to $ECLIPSE_HOME/dropins.

 If you downloaded the source code you'll have run the plugin by opening the project in Eclipse and starting a new Eclipse test instance by using the run